krigjo25/C/data_structure/inheritance/README.md

 Implements a CS simulation program to Inherit Alleles to children

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-### Date of Creation / finished

-November 15, 2023
-Friday, November 17, 2023 9:34 PM CEST

 ###  Disclamers